Witchford Village Society Open Spaces Group

 Sandpit Drove Conservation Area

 In 2005, with the co-operation of the parish and county councils, the OSG set up the Sandpit Drove Conservation Area, in a part of Byway 11 adjacent to Witchford Village College.
 The conservation area covers an area of around 1 ha, and contains a pond restored in 1992, a strip of scrub and elm-dominated woodland, and meadow, hedgerows and individual trees.
-A circular path through woodland and meadow, named Sparrowhawk Way after the sparrowhawks that bred in the woodland, was opened by the local MP James Paice.
+A circular path through woodland and meadow, named Sparrowhawk Way after the sparrowhawks that bred in the woodland, was opened by local MP James Paice.
 A management plan for the Conservation Area was drawn up by the OSG, and management activities are undertaken on the site 2 - 3 times a year to enhance its conservation value and maintain public access.
 The activities include tree planting, clearing ditches, grass cutting, litter picking, pond maintenance, and installing bird and bat boxes (the last with Witchford scouts who have made many of the boxes).

 Witchford Millennium Wood